Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool 'Query a curated ATO/ACNC dataset and return observations.'
-The verb 'query' and resource 'curated dataset' are specific, and the ATO/ACNC context differentiates it from sibling tools like list_curated and search_datasets which deal with metadata.
+The description explicitly states 'Query a curated ATO/ACNC dataset and return observations.'
+The verb 'Query' and resource 'curated dataset' are specific.
+Multiple examples demonstrate usage with different datasets and parameters, clearly distinguishing it from sibling tools like 'describe_dataset' (describes schema) and 'search_datasets' (finds datasets).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.